President Donald Trump has created another task force to study the United States Postal Service, this time with an emphasis on how it prices packages.

 The Postal Service welcomed the presidential commission, saying “an open and transparent review process in which the perspectives of all stakeholders are fully represented to develop reform proposals could benefit American businesses and consumers.”

-The USPS statement also repeated the agency’s many calls for new legislation to govern its operations and remove limits on stamp rate increases.
+The Postal Service’s statement also repeated the agency’s many calls for new legislation to govern its operations and remove limits on stamp rate increases.

 The commission is to be headed by the Treasury secretary “or his designee” and will include the manager of the Office of Management and Budget, director of the Office of Personnel Management and “any other department or agency head the chair may designate.”

 First among the issues the commission is to address is “the expansion and pricing of the package delivery market and the USPS’s role in competitive markets.”